Let’s talk smudging and clearing negative energy from your homes and other spaces.

 - Sweet grass

-Traditionally, an Abalone Shell is used, but if you don’t have one, you can always use a small pottery bowl or some other type of fire-proof bowl that you have around the house.
+Traditionally, an Abalone Shell is used, but if you don’t have one, you can use a small pottery bowl or some other type of fireproof dish.

 How to Sage Your Home